pwighton/ci-qms/SOP-011--Corrective_and_Preventive_Action_Procedure.md

 ## 2.0 SCOPE

-This procedure applies to all corrective and preventive actions arising from quality issues, trends, or risks identified during __NewInstitue__ *clinical investigations* and QMS operations.
+This procedure applies to all corrective and preventive actions arising from quality issues, trends, or risks identified during __NewInstitue__ *observational studies* and QMS operations.

 Individual nonconformances are initially managed under [SOP-010: Control of Nonconforming Observational Study Activities Procedure](SOP-010--Control_of_Nonconforming_Observational_Study_Activities_Procedure.md),